popiazaza/tboplayer/README.md

 	* Enable subtitles

-    * OMX player options - add your own (no validation so be careful)
+    * OMX player options - add your own options, read more here https://github.com/popcornmix/omxplayer/blob/master/README.md (no validation so be careful)

     * Debug - prints some debug text to the command line

     * Generate Track Information - parses the output of omxplayer, disabled by default as it may cause problems with some tracks.

+    * Livestreamer Quality - select the quality of livestreamer's stream.
+Please mind that not all stream have every quality, Add Livestreamer URL will return nothing if you use wrong quality setting.

 A track is selected using a single click of the mouse or up-down arrow key, playing is started by pressing the Play/Pause button, the . key or the Return key.